syntacticNaCl/salty-frontend-bootstrap/README.md

 ```sh
 npm install && bower install
 ```
-Running the default gulp task will all of the necessary tasks and then the watcher.

 **Might need to be done as sudo if npm install fails.**

+Running the default gulp task will run all of the necessary tasks and then the watcher.